 Do not hesitate to seek help from a trusted therapist to help with symptoms of depression, anxiety, PTSD, suicidal ideation, or substance abuse as you face the challenges of living in a society which unfortunately continues to support prejudice, stigma, and situations where you feel you must hide your authentic self.
 We are lucky to live where support and acceptance are more common than other parts of the country, but that does not mean that prejudice does not exist here -- unfortunately LGBTQIA individuals and families are still experiencing these things at a local level.

-Family members may also need support from someone who has the personal experience as a mother of a transgender young adult and as a therapist with years of experience and training related to working with LGBTQIA individuals.
+Family members may also need support from someone who has the personal experience as a family member of a queer/trans young adult and as a therapist with years of experience and training related to working with LGBTQIA individuals.
 They need a safe space to talk about their worries, their struggles, and to build up their resources to provide the best support they can to their LGBTQIA family member.
 I am here to provide that support and I do not shy away from any questions or any topics.